 Continuous enrollment is defined as being enrolled in classes within the program without a break of two or more consecutive terms.
-A student who discontinues enrollment will be required to re-apply to be admitted under the current catalog when he or she returns to the institution.
+A student who discontinues enrollment will be required to re-apply to be admitted under the current catalog when they return to the institution.
 Individual programs may have more stringent requirements.
-See a Career Navigator for program specifics.
+Contact a Career Navigator for program specifics.

-In cases when required courses are no longer taught at Emily Griffith Technical College, the appropriate department or college may designate a reasonable substitute with approval from the Instructional Dean.
-If a student desires to change the catalog year for program completion, the student should first discuss with a Career Navigator how such a change would affect completion requirements.
+In cases when required courses are no longer taught at Emily Griffith Technical College, the appropriate department may designate a reasonable substitute with approval from the Dean.
+If a student desires to change the catalog year for program completion, the student should first discuss with a Student Success Coordinator how such a change would affect completion requirements.
 If a student decides to request a change, they must complete a new application.
 Students who change programs must apply for admission to the new program and adopt the most current catalog year.